Identifying Risk In BDCs - KCAP Financial

 |32.95M

-The Q1-17 actual Net Investment Income or NII was $0.0865/share.
-Total Investment Income or TII was $7.774 million.
-Five of the six income components is falling and one is MIA.
-The Net Asset Value fell another ten cents per share.
-Since the earnings release, The 2017 consensus projection has fallen to $0.39 and the 2017 average TII projection to $32.16 million.
+The Q1-17 actual Net Investment Income, or NII, was $0.0865/share.
+Total Investment Income, or TII, was $7.774 million.
+Five of the six income components are falling and one is MIA.
+The Net Asset Value fell another 10 cents per share.
+Since the earnings release, the 2017 consensus projection has fallen to $0.39 and the 2017 average TII projection to $32.16 million.

 My spreadsheets with the current and historical earnings metrics: